AbsoluteVirtueXI/KingOfTheHill/README.md

 ## KOTHPresale and KOTK token contracts

 Actually KOTHPresale and KOTH token contracts are deployed automatically.
 The process will deploy the KOTHPresale first, and then the KOTH token will be deployed.
-Deployment scrips are under `migrations/ directory`
+Deployment scrips are under `migrations/` directory.

 ### KOTHPResale deployment configuration